Solenoid Valves

 Flux Plate

-A magnetic steel plate that transmits magnetic flux from the solenoid’s enclosure to its sleeve.
-Essential for valves with non-metallic bodies.
+A magnetic steel plate that transmits magnetic flux from the enclosure to the sleeve and helps the solenoid operate efficiently.

 Frequency Response

-The change in output under steady-state conditions due to a sinusoidal input.
+The change in output under steady-state conditions caused by a sinusoidal input signal.

 Gain

-The relationship between input and output, reflecting the device’s sensitivity.
+The relationship between input and output, reflecting the device’s sensitivity or response level.

 Hysteresis

-The difference in response when a system approaches the same input value from opposite directions.
+The difference in response that appears when a system approaches the same input value from opposite directions.

 Normally Closed

-A valve configuration where the valve remains closed when not energized.
+A valve configuration in which the valve remains closed when not energized.

 Normally Open

-A valve configuration where the valve remains open when not energized.
+A valve configuration in which the valve remains open when not energized.

 Open Loop

-A system that operates without direct feedback to adjust or measure response.
+A system that operates without direct feedback to measure or correct response.

 Position Sensing